IBEXCluster/OnceClick_HPC-GVCW/README.md

  Using this one click, the 4 Phases of the rice genome workflow (https://github.com/IBEXCluster/Rice-Variant-Calling) will be executed automatically without manual processing.

 ## Prerequisites
- Singularity for executing our bio-container software stack MPI Library for parallel data processing across multiple-cores across the HPC or HW platform Slurm scheduler for HPC platform.
+ 1. Singularity for executing our bio-container software stack
+ 2. MPI Library for parallel data processing across multiple-cores
+ 3. Slurm scheduler for HPC platform (and it's optional for high-end workstations).

 ## Steps: